MeowKim/LaravelBlogBootstrap/README.md

 # Set Permission

-(optional) If actual user is different from current user (ex. root user)
+(optional) Do this, if actual user is different from current user (ex. working with root credential)

 ```
 chown -R <USER>:<USER_GROUP> <PATH_TO_USER_DIRECTORY>